FirojAhmad1999/Instagram-Clone---React-Native-CLI/README.md

 Image Upload
 Upload images directly from your device to Firebase Storage.
 State Management
-Redux ensures efficient management of app state.
+Efficient state management using Redux.
 Contributions
 Contributions are welcome!
 Feel free to fork this repository and submit a pull request.

 License
 This project is licensed under the MIT License.

 Author
 Firoj Ahmad